dman-coders/puppet-aegir-slave/README.md

 Built from scratch because all the examples I found had too much stuff that I didn't understand yet.

+## Warning

+This probably won't work for anyone but me - it was built on a local Virtualbox and it's hard-coded to use a local apt-cacher I keep on another VM.
+Because it takes 40 minutes to provision from scratch each time if I try to do a dist-upgrade at home otherwise.

+I found that almost no online help docs worked, as the versions of Puppet have changed so much in the last 2 years it's impossible to find what best-practice, or even 'supported' methodology is.

+Seriously, do not expect this to work or to learn anything off it.
+It's only in git so I can experiment with puppetmaster provisioning etc.

 # Usage

 Run